sophie-lund/dx-scripts/docs/book/reference/bootstrap.md

      * `<dependencies...>`: A list of dependencies to check.

+=== "Environment variables"

+    * `DX_SCRIPTS_DISABLE_BOOTSTRAP_UPGRADE`: If set to `true`, the script will not attempt to upgrade any dependencies.
+This is useful for debugging or if you want to skip the upgrade process.

 === "Return codes"

     It will return 0 on success and a non-zero value if anything fails.